Integrated Eye Care and Ocular Therapeutics (10296.1)

 Coursework and Assessments

-In order to pass 10296 Integrated Eye Care and Ocular Therapeutics, students must:
+In order to pass and successfully complete 10296 Integrated Eye Care and Ocular Therapeutics, students must:

-- Achieve a mark of at least 50% in the final exam; and
+- Achieve a mark of at least 50% in the final examination; and

 - Achieve a final aggregate (overall) mark of 50% or higher